ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 </p>

 ### So why are normal distributions so ubiquitous?
+Because many things in our world emerge as the sum of smaller independent parts.
 For example, consider a person's height.
 This is determined by the sum of many independent variables:
 * The **genes** (I haven't researched it by I presume several genes contribute to height, not just one)
 * Hormones (E.g., [growth hormone](https://en.wikipedia.org/wiki/Growth_hormone))
 * The **environment**